 Headless CMS - the strategic opportunity for publishers

-In the following, we explain the functions of a headless CMS, also in comparison with the "traditional" content management systems and, above all, which strategic opportunities arise from the use of a headless CMS
+In the following, we explain the functions of a headless CMS, also in comparison with traditional content management systems and, above all, which strategic opportunities arise from the use of a headless CMS.

-In the following, we explain the functions of a headless CMS, also in comparison with the "traditional" content management systems and, above all, what strategic opportunities arise from the use of a headless CMS.
+In the following, we explain the functions of a headless CMS, also in comparison with traditional content management systems and, above all, which strategic opportunities arise from the use of a headless CMS.

 What is a Headless CMS